29 November 2018

 Technically, there was a tenth presenting slot - resilience bingo, delivered expertly by Pete Stringer of City of Trees.
 It made many wonder whether he had been a bingo master in a previous life - and was so much more than just a presentation!
 I look forward to playing again next year!

-This blog has been written by Mike Harris from Greengage, who were one of the Event Sponsors of the event.
+This blog has been written by Mike Harris from Greengage, who were one of the Event Sponsors.